parazyd/obelisk/README.md

 implements the ElectrumX protocol, and `zeromq.py` implements the libbitcoin side of things.

-Before committing code, please run `./res/format_code.py` to format the codebase to a certain code style.
-This scripts depends on `black` and `yapf`.
+Before committing code, please run `make format` to format the codebase to a certain code style.
+This script depends on `black` and `yapf`.

 It is also recommended to run the test suite and see if anything
 fails:

 ```
-python3 tests
+make test
 ```

 You can chat about Obelisk on Freenode IRC, either `#electrum` or